Why doesn’t a narcissist understand your point of view?

 Cognitive thinking skills play a massive part in communication with a narcissist.

-Always being right, as a narcissist most likely lacks in cognitive reflection skills, meaning once they’ve made their truth up, they can not look back and reflect, they’ve made their minds up that they are correct and all others are wrong.
-Narcissistic people continuously try to prove others wrong with various manipulation tactics, to a narcissist who always believes they are right, being wrong is unimaginable for them, they just can not and do not get it, they will go to extreme lengths just to prove they are right.
-Why there is simply no point explaining yourself or Argue with a narcissist, they simply can not and will not see your point of view.
-Know your truths, and leave them to it, we are wasting our breaths trying to explain ourselves to a narcissist.
-They are not going to suddenly turn around and say, ”you know what, I think you are right.” instead they will go to any extreme to make you believe that you are wrong, or they’ll leave you full of anger and resentment.
+Always being right, as a narcissist most likely lacks in cognitive reflection skills, meaning once they’ve made their truth up, they can not look back and reflect.
+They’ve made their minds up that they are correct and all others are wrong.
+Narcissistic people continuously try to prove others wrong with various manipulation tactics.
+To a narcissist who always believes they are right, being wrong is unimaginable for them.
+They just can not and do not get it.
+They will go to extreme lengths just to prove they are right.
+Why there is simply no point in explaining yourself or arguing with a narcissist, they simply can not and will not see your point of view.
+Know your truths, and leave them to it.
+We are wasting our breaths trying to explain ourselves to a narcissist.
+They are not going to suddenly turn around and say, ”you know what, I think you are right.” instead, they will go to any extreme to make you believe that you are wrong, or they’ll leave you full of anger and resentment.

 We must learn that we don’t have to take part in every argument we are invited to, especially those who are not willing to listen to others perspectives.

 Black and white thinking.
-A narcissist has no grey area, to them it’s either good or bad, there is no room for mistakes or errors in judgment, to them, it is all or nothing.
-They can only see things as either good or bad, as they themselves must be perfect, they place all blame onto others for situations or problems they might have caused, without cognitive reflection they can not look back to see what might have led up to a bad situation and without empathy they can not see how someone else might be feeling, most have cognitive empathy so they can think how someone else would feel, yet, without emotional empathy they can simply not put themselves into someone else’s shoes, to feel or care how they are making someone feel.
+A narcissist has no grey area.
+To them, it’s either good or bad.
+There is no room for mistakes or errors in judgment.
+To them, it is all or nothing.
+They can only see things as either good or bad, as they themselves must be perfect, they place all blame onto others for situations or problems they might have caused, without cognitive reflection, they can not look back to see what might have led up to a bad situation and with their lack of empathy they can not see how someone else might be feeling, most have cognitive empathy so they can think how someone else would feel, yet, without emotional empathy they can simply not put themselves into someone else’s shoes, to feel or care how they are making someone feel.

 The blame game.
 Those on the disorder blame all others for anything that is wrong with their own lives, meaning they are unable or unaware of what actions they’ve taken towards others, the mistakes they have made, so they can not make changes as to who they are as they simply do not see themselves as the problem.

 Narcissists potentially have a negative empathy, and they might actually have empathy just different from those who genuinely care about others.
 Where they can see the empathy in others, they use others empathy to manipulate, to take people down, to find the empathy in another towards them and use it against them to meet their own needs.
-Once those needs are no longer getting met they seek to destroy, they use people’s caring, the empathetic side against them, just like their negative emotions so that they might have the cognitive empathy yet they can only use it to see another’s empathy as to what they can gain, what vulnerabilities they can use against someone to manipulate.
-Finally, they don’t have the emotional empathy to actually care about the other might feel.
-People with understanding can still feel anger and rage when they are provoked by others on the things they care about the most, narcissistic people can pick up on others empathy, on what others genuinely care about.
-Instead, of using positive empathy to connect in a positive way, to help others out to lift others up, they use what people care about the most, to hurt other people the most, so they can manipulate to meet needs of their own.
+Once those needs are no longer getting met, they seek to destroy, they use people’s caring, the empathetic side against them, just like their negative emotions, so that they might have the cognitive empathy.
+Yet, they can only use it to see another’s empathy as to what they can gain, what vulnerabilities they can use against someone to manipulate.
+Finally, they don’t have the emotional empathy to actually care about what the other might feel.
+People with understanding can still feel anger and rage when they are provoked by others on the things they care about the most.
+Narcissistic people can pick up on others empathy, on what others genuinely care about.
+Instead of using positive empathy to connect in a positive way, to help others out to lift others up, they use what people care about the most, to hurt other people the most, so they can manipulate to meet needs of their own.